 The South Boston Lithuanian Citizens’ Association (SBLCA) was formed in 1899 for the purpose of pursuing social and cultural opportunities and promoting good citizenship among newly arrived Lithuanian-American immigrants in the United States.
 The SBLCA established a place where members had access to a private facility for organizational and cultural activities, meetings and social events.
 To this day the club mission provides Lithuanian-American social, cultural and educational activities and hosts many Lithuanian-American cultural and social events during the year for members and the community.

 The SBLCA facility is located in South Boston, Massachusetts, one of America’s oldest and most historic neighborhoods.
 Our four story building houses a combination of commercial office space, banquet halls and a Lithuanian restaurant and bar in the basement of the building.
 Banquet halls are available for a variety of events.
-Our Lithuanian restaurant is open on Saturday’s and Sundays and offers members and guests a traditional Lithuanian menu.
+Our Lithuanian restaurant is currently closed due to staffing shortages.
 The bar offers members and guests drinks, imported and domestic beers and favorite beers imported from Lithuania at a very reasonable price.

-Today the South Boston Lithuanian Citizens’ Association today has approximately 400 active members.
-Quarterly member meetings are held the third Sunday of January, March, June and September at 1:00 P.M in the SBLCA third floor function hall.
+Today the South Boston Lithuanian Citizens’ Association has approximately 400 active members.
+Quarterly member meetings are held on the third or fourth Sunday of January, April, June and September at 1:00 P.M in the SBLCA third floor function hall.
 Annual elections of the Board of Directors are held the first Sunday of December.
 The membership is the ultimate decision making body and authority of the South Boston Lithuanian Citizens’ Association.

-If you are interested in joining the SBLCA, please find more information under the Membership menu option.
+If you are interested in joining the SBLCA, please find more information under the Member Information menu option.